-Thus, as several previous studies have suggested, there is a connection between cultural intelligence and knowledge transfer (Buckley et al., 2006; Lee and Sukoco, 2010; Boh et al., 2013).
-As a result of the expatriate manger's position as a "link" between MNCs and subsidiaries, cultural awareness could be a facilitator in their process of knowledge transfer (López-Duarte et al., 2016).
-In knowledge transfer process among units of MNCs, geographical distance (the physical distance express in kilometers (Hansen and Løvås, 2004) plays an important role.
-When the subsidiary and the headquarters are located far away from each other, for example one in Europe and the other in the USA, we can expect cultural differences to arise and hinder the effect of cultural intelligence of expatriate managers on knowledge transfer processes (Van Vianen et al., 2004; Colakoglu and Caligiuri, 2008).
-Therefore, geographical distance is presented as a barrier (Petruzzelli, 2011; Harzing and Noorderhaven, 2006; Holmstrom et al., 2006), while the expatriate managers and their cultural awareness are presented as facilitators of the knowledge transfer process (Minbaeva et al., 2003).
+Thus, as several previous studies have suggested, there is a connection between Cultural Intelligence and knowledge transfer (Buckley et al., 2006; Lee and Sukoko, 2010; Boh et al., 2013).
+As a result of the expatriate manger's position as a "link" between MNCs and subsidiaries, cultural awareness could be a facilitator in their process of knowledge transfer (López-Duarte, et al, 2016).
+In knowledge transfer process among units of MNCs, geographical distance (the physical distance express in kilometres (Hansen and Løvås, 2004) plays an important role.
+When the subsidiary and the headquarters are located far away from each other, for example one in Europe and the other in the US, we can expect cultural differences to arise and hinder the effect of cultural intelligence of expatriate managers on knowledge transfer processes (Van Vianen et al, 2004; Colakoglu & Caligiuri, 2008).
+Therefore, geographical distance is presented as a barrier (Petruzzelli, 2001; Harzing and Noorderhaven, 2006; Holmstrom et al., 2006), while the expatriate managers and their cultural awareness are presented as facilitators of the knowledge transfer process (Minbaeva et al., 2003).
 The motive of this research is the lack of literature on the combined effect of manager traits and geographical distance in the process of knowledge transfer.
-To solve this literature gap, this paper investigates senior expatriate managers and their role in solving the issues arising from a more globalized, culturally diverse and distant world of business affecting the knowledge transfer processes in MNCs (Minbaeva et al., 2003; Barry Hocking et al., 2004; Minbaeva and Michailova, 2004).
-Given the fact that expatriates live in a different country, they serve as an ideal unit of investigation when attempting to understand the ways in which cultural intelligence and geographical distance relate to the KT processes.
+To solve this literature gap, this paper investigates senior expatriate managers and their role in solving the issues arising from a more globalized, culturally diverse, and distant world of business affecting the knowledge transfer processes in MNCs (Minbaeva et al., 2003; Barry Hocking et al., 2004; Minbaeva and Michailova, 2004).
+Given the fact that expatriates live in a different country, they serve as an ideal unit of investigation when attempting to understand the ways in which Cultural Intelligence and geographical distance relate to the KT processes.
 This research aims to interrogate the role played by cultural intelligence in the knowledge transfer process, and question the impact of geographical distance on this relationship.
 Thus, the present research was conducted on 103 senior expatriate managers who are active in subsidiaries of foreign MNCs, and the data are collected using the questionnaire method.
-Analysis of collected data has been made using a partial least square (PLS) method and processed with SmartPLS 3.0 software.
+Analysis of collected data has been made using a Partial least square (PLS) method and processed with SmartPLS 3.0 software.

 The paper is structured as follows.
-In the next section, we provide an extensive literature review about cultural intelligence and several key issues connected with knowledge transfer in MNCs.
-Then, the Section 3 is dedicated to the development of hypotheses, while Section 4 presents the sample and methodology applied.
-Section 5 stresses the results that arose from the data and discusses the role of geographical distance and cultural intelligence in conventional KT and reverse KT.
-The last section presents our conclusions, limitations and insights for future research.
+In the next section, we provide an extensive literature review about Cultural Intelligence and several key issues connected with knowledge transfer in MNCs.
+Then, the third section is dedicated to the development of hypotheses, while Section Four presents the sample and methodology applied.
+Section Five stresses the results that arose from the data and discusses the role of geographical distance and Cultural Intelligence in Conventional KT and Reverse KT.
+The last section presents our conclusions, limitations, and insights for future research.

-2. Literature review
+2. Literature Review

-2.1 Knowledge transfer as a business process
+2.1 Knowledge Transfer as a Business Process